tr1ten/Moo/README.md

 ## What is Moo?

 Moo is a React Native project developed to address the challenges faced by local milkmen and consumers in the dairy industry.
 It aims to provide a user-friendly solution that allows consumers to easily find reliable milk suppliers and enables sellers to expand their business by connecting with customers in new locations.

-With features such as multilingual support, privacy protection, rating systems, and automatic bill generation, Moo simplifies communication, boosts small and large-scale dairy businesses, and enhances the overall milk purchasing experience.
+## Features
+* **Multilingual Support:** Moo supports multiple languages including English, Hindi.
+Users can easily switch between languages in the app settings.

+* **Privacy Protection:** Moo allows users to hide their phone numbers from sellers.
+Instead, sellers can contact users through the in-app chat feature.

+* **Rating System:** Moo allows users to rate sellers based on their experience.
+This helps other users find reliable sellers and encourages sellers to provide the best service possible.

+* **Automatic Bill Generation:** Moo automatically generates bills for users based on their subscription plan and sends them to the user's email address.
+* **Dark Mode Support**

 ## Installation Instructions: